CodeKenjie/Philippine_Map_Project-C---Programming_112/README.md

 # Philippine_Map_Project-C--Programming_112
-this is a c++ phlippine map for our school project as an BSIT student at JRCC Manila
+this is a c++ Philippine Map for our school project as an BSIT student at JRCC Manila

+# Members
+Maraasin, Francis Kenjie, R. - edit